-the 1960s, more than forty "western" series dominated prime-time television network
+the 1960s, more than forty "western" series dominated prime-time television

-was named Bill Longley, and he was a character
+role.
+His character was named Bill Longley, and he was a character

-a weekly half hour rescuing someone or righting
+a weekly half hour rescuing someone or righting some wrong.
+Old

 Bill would not have recognized himself.

 The real Bill